Pantyhose-X/awesome/README.md

 *   [LagradOst/QuickNovel](https://github.com/LagradOst/QuickNovel) - Android app for downloading novels

-*   [Hamza417/Inure](https://github.com/Hamza417/Inure) - An elegant and beautiful premium Android app manager for both rooted and non-rooted devices with a built-in terminal, analytics panel and an independent custom theme engine, developed with purely custom APIs created for this app.
+*   [Hamza417/Inure](https://github.com/Hamza417/Inure) - An elegant and beautiful premium Android app manager for both rooted and non-rooted devices with a built-in terminal, analytics, debloat, stats and various other panels with an independent custom theme engine, developed with purely custom APIs created for this app.

 *   [recloudstream/cloudstream](https://github.com/recloudstream/cloudstream) - Android app for streaming and downloading media.